DFE-Digital/register-trainee-teachers/app/views/guidance/check_data.md

 <div class="govuk-inset-text">

-You should keep a record of the location of the trainee’s placements.
+<p>You should keep a record of the location of the trainee’s placements.</p>

-You cannot currently provide this data but you’ll be asked to provide it later in the 2022 to 2023 academic year.
+<p>You cannot currently provide this data but you’ll be asked to provide it later in the 2022 to 2023 academic year.</p>

 </div>